PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 1.md

 + Presentation and Visualization of data
 + Maintenance of the database and associated programs over the lifetime of the database application
   - Called database, software, and system maintenance

+### Application Activities Against a Database
++ Applications interact with a database by generating
+  - Queries: that access different parts of data and formulate the result of a request
+  - Transactions: that may read some data and “update” certain values or generate new data and store that in the database
++ Applications must not allow unauthorized users to access data
++ Applications must keep up with changing user requirements against the database

 ## Example of a Database (UNIVERSITY)
 ### Example of a Database (with a Conceptual Data Model)
 + Mini-world for the example: